aandaldi/Learn-Python-Django/Build REST API with Django - Beginner /Readme.md

     - import `TokenAuthentication` from `rest_framework` abd file `permissions` on views
     - create authentication_classes variable
     - dont forget, the authentication must be tuple value

+4. Search Profile Feature
+    - import `filters` from `rest_framework`
+    - create variable `filter_backend` with value `filters.SearchFilter` and `search_fields`, with value of keyword want to search.

+    Note: You can't use filter feature view on diffrent application, the filter works on the url GET parameter for request.